ScooloV/bbpedia/docs/matched_play/guide.md

 If an event decides to use injuries then it is important to note that some teams are likely to get quite beaten up over the course of the event.
 With this in mind, it is also recommended that if an event uses injuries, then teams should also calculate their Current Team Value (CTV) before each game, with the team with the lowest CTV gaining a number of gold pieces equal to the difference between their CTV and that of the opposing team.
 These additional gold pieces can be spent on additional Inducements that will last for the duration of the game.
 Any gold pieces not spent in this wa are lost.

-**PLAYER ADVANCEMENT**
+### PLAYER ADVANCEMENT

 Most Blood Bowl tournaments will allow coaches to use Skill Points to provide additional Skills to their players as players will not gain Star Player Points (SPP) during the course of their games.
 However, if the Event Organiser wishes, they may decide to allow players to progress throughout the course of the tournament.

-If this is the case, players will gain SPR as described on page 70 of the *Blood Bowl Rulebook,* and may spend them to gain new Skills as described on page 71 of the *Blood Bow!
-Rulebook.* Event Organisers may also decide to award additional SPP for other in-game instances if they wish; if this is the case then this will need to be clearly outlined in the rulespack.
+If this is the case, players will gain SPP as described on [page 70 of the *Blood Bowl Rulebook*](../core_rules/post-game_sequence.md#3-player-advancement), and may spend them to gain new Skills as described on [page 71 of the *Blood Bow!
+Rulebook*](../core_rules/post-game_sequence.md#spending-star-player-points).
+Event Organisers may also decide to award additional SPP for other in-game instances if they wish; if this is the case then this will need to be clearly outlined in the rulespack.

 If an event uses player advancement, it is important to note that when players gain new Skills, their Current Value (CV) will increase, as will the team's overall CTV.
 With this in mind, it is also recommended that if an event uses injuries, then teams should also calculate their CTV before each game, with the team with the lowest CTV gaining a number of gold pieces equal to the difference between H r 1 CTV and that of the opposing team.
 These addn gold pieces can be spent on additional Induces it will last for the duration of the game.
 Any gold not spent in this way are lost.

-**CUSTOM INDUCEMENTS**
+### CUSTOM INDUCEMENTS

 An Event Organiser may decide to create their own custom Inducements to be used at their event.
 These will often be themed to the background of the event in question to provide an added level of flavour for the event that is being played; an event called 'Forge Bowl' may be themed around a Dwarfen forge, and therefore could have an Inducement for a Dwarfen Smith, for example.